New Illinois Law Expands Visitation Rights of Non-Parent Family Members

 In addition to these elements, petitioners must also be able to demonstrate that the parent-child relationship has been legally established, although this is only required with respect to the parent who is related to the grandparent or great-grandparent in question.
 Similarly, if the petitioner is a step-parent, then the parent-child relationship only needs to be established for the parent who is married to the petitioner, or who was married to the petitioner immediately prior to death.

 Call Today to Schedule a Free Consultation with a Dedicated Child Custody and Visitation Attorney

 Custody-related matters are some of the most complex and emotional issues with which a family can grapple.
-No one should have to go through this experience alone, so if you have questions about how the recently enacted changes to the IMDMA could affect your own rights to visitation, please call the SAM LAW OFFICE LLC at 847-255-9925 today and a member of our DuPage County legal team will help you schedule an initial consultation with a dedicated attorney who can address your concerns.
+No one should have to go through this experience alone, so if you have questions about how the recently enacted changes to the IMDMA could affect your own rights to visitation, please call the SAM LAW OFFICE LLC at 847-255-9925 today and a Schaumburg divorce attorney will help you schedule an initial consultation with a dedicated attorney who can address your concerns.